 5) Remember the Kick and Bass Guitar Work Together

-This concept holds true for hip-hop production as well, regardless of whether you use a bass guitar or a boutique 808.
+This concept holds true for hip-hop production as well, regardless of whether you use a bass guitar or Initial Audio’s 808 Studio II from Plugin Boutique (my favorite 808 plugin).

-In other words, when you’re EQing the bass guitar, try and pay attention to the kick drum as well, because they’re working together.
+In other words, when you’re EQing the bass guitar, try and pay attention to the kick drum as well, because they’re working together (by the way, my article on making 808s has tips that can be applied to the bass guitar).

 Moreover, it doesn’t hurt to actually find out precisely where the kick drum is hitting on the EQ spectrum analyzer, and then attenuate or decrease it, and then in the same area of the spectrum analyzer of the bass guitar, you increase or attenuate it depending on what you did to the kick drum first.

-This is a technique that’s often recommended for creating bass and kick sound great in hip-hop.
+This is a technique that’s often recommended for creating bass and kick sound great in hip-hop, in fact, it was one of the tips in my 10 tips for 808s article.

 Essentially, it just molds the two together, creating space and complementing the other, that way there isn’t so much competition for the same frequencies.